k4my4b/Arch-Linux-Tips-And-Tricks/README.md

   # To search locally
   # NOTE (-q show less information for query and search)
   pacman -Qs

+  # To search for a package that provides X.
+  pacman -F <X>

   # To view remote package info
   # NOTE (-ii for extended information)